X

 Xenophobia can show up in subtle or obvious ways:

-• Excluding certain employees from meetings or projects.
+• Excluding certain employees from meetings or projects

-• Making derogatory comments or jokes about nationality or culture.
+• Making derogatory comments or jokes about nationality or culture

-• No equality in promotions or assignments.
+• Lack of equality in promotions or assignments

-• Opposition to diverse hiring or onboarding procedures.
+• Opposition to diverse hiring or onboarding procedures

 How Can Organisations Prevent Xenophobia?